MicrosoftDocs/azure-stack-docs/azure-managed-lustre/blob-integration.md

 This article explains concepts for using the Azure blob integration with Azure Managed Lustre file systems.

-To learn the requirements and configuration needed for a compatible blob container, [Blob integration prerequisites](amlfs-prerequisites.md#blob-integration-prerequisites-optional).
+To understand the requirements and configuration needed for a compatible blob container, see [Blob integration prerequisites](amlfs-prerequisites.md#blob-integration-prerequisites-optional).

 Azure Managed Lustre supports both hierarchical and non-hierarchical namespaces for blobs with the following minor differences:

 - With a hierarchical namespace container, Azure Managed Lustre reads POSIX attributes from the blob header.
 - With a non-hierarchical container, Azure Managed Lustre reads POSIX attributes from the blob metadata.
 A separate empty file with the same name as your blob container contents is created to hold the metadata.
 This file is a sibling to the actual data directory in the Azure Managed Lustre file system.

-## Filter blob imports
+## Filter blob imports using a prefix

-When you create the Azure Managed Lustre file system, you can specify a prefix to filter the data imported into the Azure Managed Lustre file system.
-Contents that match the prefix are added to a metadata record in the file system.
+When importing data from a blob container, you can specify one or more prefixes to filter the data imported into the Azure Managed Lustre file system.
+Contents that match one of the prefixes are added to a metadata record in the file system.
 When clients request a file, its contents are retrieved from the blob container and stored in the file system.

-Use the **Import prefix** option on the **Advanced** tab to determine what data is imported from your blob container when the system is created.
+Use the **Import prefix** option on the **Advanced** tab to specify the data to be imported from your blob container when you create the cluster or run an import job.
 This field can't be changed after you create the Azure Managed Lustre file system.

 - The default import prefix, **/**, imports the entire contents of the blob container.